johnmholmes/Aquarium_Monitor_V2/README.md

  ------

-# Software_the_Pi_4_will_use.
+# Planned_Requirements

- The list of software that will be used is as follows:

- Built in software to the Raspberry Pi Operation System.

- 1. VNC see the readme in the VNC folder.
- 2. 1 wire  see the readme in the 1 Wire folder.

- We will need to install Node Red on to the Raspberry Pi 4
+The first priority is to have access to the Pi from anywhere in the world. # Completed.